SimonDanisch/Bonito.jl/docs/src/layouting.md

     return DOM.div(grid; style=Styles("height" => "600px", "margin" => "20px", "position" => :relative))
 end
 ```

-The syntax is quite similar to julias matrix syntax, just wrapping all rows into `'...row...'`!
+The syntax is quite similar to Julia's matrix syntax, just wrapping all rows into `'...row...'`!
 To span multiple rows or columns, the name can be repeated multiple times.

 ## Alignment

 ```@example 1
 App() do